Approved: January 21, 2014

-Suspected violations should be reported to the Export Control Officer in writing.
+Suspected violations should be reported to the Export Control Officer or anonymously via the TAMUS Ethics Point portal in writing.
 The Export Control Officer is authorized to suspend or terminate an export activity if he or she determines the activity is not in compliance, or will lead to noncompliance, with export control laws or regulations.

 Records required by export control laws and regulations shall be maintained by the TTI Export Control Officer or other designee for the longer of requirements set by the applicable export control regulations or The Texas A&M University System.